* Paper Jam Error:

 For that, pursue the below-given instructions carefully:

 - Select Control Panel > Programs > Programs and Features > Uninstall a Program.

-- Select your printer driver from the list and click Uninstall.
+- Select your hp printer drivers from the list and click Uninstall.
 It will show you a pop-up box, click the yes button.

 - Afterwards, go to hp.com and download the printer driver.
 Now, double-click the setup file, connect your printer with the computer and then follow the on-screen instructions to install your printer driver.